breadcat/blog.minskio.co.uk/content/quotes.md

 >We'll burn that bridge when we get to it <!-- malaphor -->

+>Well.
+I guess there's nothing to do but lay here and wait to die

+>Well I'm not here to fuck spiders <!-- australian slang -->

 >We're in a giant car heading towards a brick wall and everyones arguing over where they're going to sit <!-- david suzuki -->

 >We're just normal men.
 We're just innocent men <!-- cbbc hacker -->